andb0t/test_angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Is you use the `json-server`, you can simply copy all artifacts into the `public` folder of the server.
+It then serves your application on `http://localhost:3000/`.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).